al3913/DisasterReliefFoundation/docs/DesignDoc.md

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._
+    Need.java is used to keep the atributes of the needs that will be shown in the cupboard.
+    CupboardController.java is used to read in the commands and calls the commands to make adjusments to the cupboard or specific instructions from the user.
+    CupboardDAO.java defines different functions that the cupboard is able to use and perform while manipulating different needs.
+    CupboardFileDAO.java is used to define each of the functions that cupboardDAO uses and actually writes the functions actions that they will be performing.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View